sogko/troubleshootdowns/README.md

 ## How?
 Head over to [Issues](https://github.com/sogko/troubleshootdowns/issues) and peruse away.

+## It did!
+If this, thing, help you out in some way, feel free to tell others about it.

 ## Can I?
 Yeah, you definitely can.
 Just open an issue and be as descriptive as you can.
 (I insist.)